Ritanya-B-Bharadwaj/llvm-project/clang-tools-extra/clang-mpi-analyser/README.md

     MPI_Comm_rank(comm, &rank);
     MPI_Comm_size(comm, &num_procs);

-    // Each process iterates through all other processes (including itself).
-    // For each 'i', it sends its local data to 'i' and receives data from 'i'.
-    // The received data from rank 'i' goes into the i-th block of the recvbuf. for (int i = 0; i < num_procs; ++i) {
+    for (int i = 0; i < num_procs; ++i) {
-        // Each process sends its local 'sendbuf' to process 'i' MPI_Send(sendbuf, sendcount, sendtype, i, 0, comm);
+        MPI_Send(sendbuf, sendcount, sendtype, i, 0, comm);

-        // Each process receives data from process 'i'
-        // The received data from rank 'i' is placed into the 'i'-th block of the 'recvbuf'.
         MPI_Recv(recvbuf + i * recvcount, recvcount, recvtype, i, 0, comm, MPI_STATUS_IGNORE);
-        // printf("Rank %d: Sent to %d, Received from %d\n", rank, i, i); // For verbose debug }
     }

-// --- Manual Alltoall Implementation ---
-// Simulates MPI_Alltoall using point-to-point communication.
-// Each process sends a different chunk of its data to each other process, and
-// receives a different chunk from each other process.
+}

-// This pattern should be flagged by your analyzer as a candidate for MPI_Alltoall. void manual_alltoall(int* sendbuf, int sendcount, MPI_Datatype sendtype,
+void manual_alltoall(int* sendbuf, int sendcount, MPI_Datatype sendtype,
                      int* recvbuf, int recvcount, MPI_Datatype recvtype,
                      MPI_Comm comm) {